Whether you’re just starting to try to get pregnant, or you’ve been at it for a few months and want some guidance, here are tips to help.

 Now that we’ve talked about the various ways you can prepare to get pregnant, let’s talk about what’s actually going on inside a woman’s body that can help you seal the deal when you’re trying to conceive.

-For women, keeping up with your menstrual cycle (we have a tracker for you here!) can help you identify the exact time of the month when you’re likeliest to conceive: your fertile window.
+For women, keeping up with your menstrual cycle (we include a free tracker in our Ovulation Test Kit!) can help you identify the exact time of the month when you’re likeliest to conceive: your fertile window.
 According to the American Society for Reproductive Medicine, a woman’s “fertile window” is the six-day period that includes the five days before ovulation and the day of ovulation.
 Having sex daily or every other day within this window increases your chances of getting pregnant.

 But how do you figure out when this period of time is?
 If you have an extremely regular, textbook menstrual cycle that lasts 28 days, your fertile window will usually be from day nine to day 14 of your cycle.
 But sometimes it can be tough to tell, especially if you have an irregular period.
 Fortunately, there are two fast and easy tests to help you figure it out: